 Seppuku (åè ¹, lit.â'cutting [the] belly'), also called harakiri (è ¹åã, lit.â'abdomen/belly cutting', a native Japanese kun reading), is a form of Japanese ritualistic suicide by disembowelment.
-It was originally reserved for samurai in their code of honour, but was also practised by other Japanese people during the ShÅwa era[1][2] (particularly officers near the end of World War II) to restore honou
+It was originally reserved for samurai in their code of honor, but was also practiced by other Japanese people during the ShÅwa era[1][2] (particularly officers near the end of World War II) to restore honor

 {{#tags}}- {{label}}